srmklive/laravel-paypal/README.md

 **This is an experimental release.!**

 Laravel plugin For Processing Payments Through Paypal.
+Using this plugin you can process or refund payments and handle IPN (Instant Payment Notification) from PayPal in your Laravel application.

 **Currently only PayPal Express Checkout Is Supported.**